 The Crown Managers Partnership is a multi-jurisdictional partnership among federal, state, provincial, tribal, and first nation agency managers and universities in Montana, Alberta, and British Columbia.
 Annual forums facilitate networking opportunities, build collaboration, and deepen understanding of common issues in the Crown of the Continent Ecosystem.

-View the Forum Report with summaries from presentations and special sessions (published November 2021).
+View the Forum Report (in the Files block) with summaries from presentations and special sessions (published November 2021).

 Each day of the forum featured a new fire related topic: